-Bolton memoir discusses plot to replace Pence, 'cool' Venezuela invasion, and more
+Bolton memoir discusses possibility of replacing Pence, 'cool' Venezuela invasion, and more

 Trump said he couldn't believe Pompeo hadn't fired the diplomat yet, and reiterated that Zelensky should know Yovanovitch didn't speak for the administration, according to the book.

-By May 22, after addressing the Coast Guard Academy's graduation ceremony in Connecticut, Trump made clear he had had enough, Bolton writes.
+By May 22, after addressing the Coast Guard Academy's graduation ceremony in Connecticut, Trump made clear he had had enough, Bolton writes, citing Bolton deputy Charles Kupperman.

 "I don't want to have any f---ing thing to do with Ukraine," Trump reportedly said.
 "They f---ing attacked me.
 I can't understand why.
 Ask [lawyer] Joe diGenova, he knows all about it.
 They tried to f--k me.
 They're corrupt.
 I'm not f---ing with them."